 The results of the stewardship of Local 22 are legendary in Winston-Salem.
 One of its first achievements in 1943 was winning \$1,250,000 retroactive pay for low-paid Negro workers in the leaf-houses and stemmeries.
 The first contract was signed on April 24, 1944, and wages began a slow but steady climb.
 Negro stemmers received 40-53c an hour before the union.
-Today the minimum is 93c and night workers start at \$1.03.
+Today the minimum is 93c and night workers start

-there were 163 Negro voters in Winston-Salem, which has a population of 86,000 almost half of whom are Negroes.
-Today more than 8,000 Negroes vote as a result of campaigns by the union to qualify its members, and Winston-Salem in 1947 became the first Southern eity in the 20th Century to send a Negro (Rev. Kenneth Williams) to the City Council.
+Before Local 22 went to work in the low-paid, unskilled jobs Winston-Salem, which has a population of 86,000 almost half of whom are Negroes.
+Today more than 8,000 Negroes vote as a result of campaigns by the union to qualify its members, and Winston-Salem in 1947 became the first Southern city in the 20th Century to send a Negro (Rev. Kenneth Williams) to the City Council.
 The Rev. Williams has since turned his back on the Negro workers who were responsible for his election, but the end of the Winston-Salem story has not yet been told.